 Taj Mahal in Agra

-The past week has been a whirlwind as we are traveling our way west through Rajasthan.
-We stayed a few nights in Agra so we could see the Taj Mahal both in the morning and in the evening.
-It was quite easy to buy a ticket and walk around the simply stunning palace.
+The past week has been a whirlwind as we make our way west through Rajasthan.
+We stayed a few nights in Agra to marvel at the Taj Mahal both in the morning and in the evening.
+It was quite easy to buy a ticket and walk around the simply stunning, awe-inspiring palace.
 We spent hours taking photos and watching the light dance on the marble as the sun moved across the sky.
-We didn’t take a tour or have a guide, but we did take along a detailed map and book that offered a history of the Taj.
-I have to admit that I felt uncomfortable leaving my shoes at the door (what if they were stolen?)
-After an amazing tour of Agra’s Taj Mahal, we hopped on a bus to Fatephur Sirki – a very local bus I might add, complete with chickens, thumping music, and a crazy ride though the twisty roads.
+Though we didn’t opt for a tour or guide, but we did take along a detailed map and a book that detailed the history of the Taj.
+After getting our fill of the Taj (can anyone really get their fill of this building though?), we hopped on a bus to Fatephur Sirki – a very local bus I might add, complete with chickens, thumping music, and a crazy ride though twisty roads.
+More than a few passengers got sick unfortunately, which added to the “charm” of India.

 Keoladeo National Park